docker/docs/engine/swarm/ingress.md

 if there's no task running on the node.
 The routing mesh routes all incoming requests to published ports on available nodes to an active container.

-In order to use the ingress network in the swarm, you need to have the following ports open between the swarm nodes before you enable swarm mode:
+To use the ingress network in the swarm, you need to have the following ports open between the swarm nodes before you enable swarm mode:

 * Port `7946` TCP/UDP for container network discovery.